Get 80% off your plan for your first 6 months.*

 The Employment Allowance lets you reduce your annual National Insurance liability by up to £10,500.
 This directly lowers your employer contributions bill.

-For many small businesses, this saving is significant.
 If your total Class 1 National Insurance liability for the year is less than £10,500, the allowance could cover it completely.
-This frees up cash for you to use in your business.
+This frees up cash for you to reinvest in your business, whether that means hiring, training or upgrading equipment.

 Eligibility for Employment Allowance

-Employment Allowance eligibility applies to most small businesses and charities that employ staff.
-You qualify if you are a registered employer with employees earning above the National Insurance threshold.
+Most small businesses and charities that employ staff can claim Employment Allowance.
+You qualify if you're a registered employer with employees earning above the National Insurance threshold.

 Key eligibility requirements:

-- Run a small business, charity or community amateur sports club
+• You run a business, charity or community amateur sports club.

-- Employ at least one person who is not just a company director
+• You employ at least one person who is not solely a company director.

 Who cannot claim Employment Allowance